DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.6.0.md

 ### Dialgoue UI Update
 - Characters bob up and down a little while in the dialogue screen
-- ***The dialogue UI now supports rich text***, allowing us to have more control over the appearance of individual words & characters
+- ***The dialogue UI now supports rich text***, allowing us to have more control over the appearance of individual words & characters.
+It's a *teeny* bit wonky right now, so there are some quirks to work through.

 ## Dialogue Types
 There are now three types of dialogue interactions: